 The rocket equation doesn’t just dictate how much energy you must spend to reach various destinations in space but also if you can reach space at all.

 The satellite is but a small fraction of the total mass of the rocket that lifts it and yet has an effect on the rocket itself.
 Therein lies the core problem of rocket science.

 Increasing the satellite’s mass, to make it more useful perhaps, also means more rocket fuel is required to put the satellite in the desired orbit.
 But more fuel makes the system weigh more.
 This means some more fuel is required to launch the now-heavier system into space.
-As a thumb rule, fuel requirements increase exponentially with every step increase in mass added to the satellite.
+As a rule of thumb, fuel requirements increase exponentially with every step increase in mass added to the satellite.

 Such a massive rocky planet is not imaginary, several of its kind exist.
-Of the 4,000+ planets around other stars we’ve discovered to date in our galaxy, about a thousand are something scientists call ‘Super Earths’.
+Of the over 4,000 planets around other stars we’ve discovered to date in our galaxy, about a thousand are something scientists call ‘Super Earths’.
 These are planets which are up to 10 times more massive than Earth and up to twice as large.
-Beyond that limit, planets don’t remain rocky and start turning into Uranus/Neptune-like gas giants.
+Beyond that limit, planets don’t remain rocky and start turning into Uranus- or Neptune-like gas giants.